-Rabbi Jill Jacobs is the Executive Director of T’ruah: The Rabbinic Call for Human Rights, which mobilizes 1,800 rabbis and cantors and tens of thousands of American Jews to protect human rights in North America and Israel.
-She is the author of Where Justice Dwells: A Hands-On Guide to Doing Social Justice in Your Jewish Community (Jewish Lights, 2011) and There Shall Be No Needy: Pursuing Social Justice through Jewish Law and Tradition (Jewish Lights, 2009).
+Rabbi Jill Jacobs is the Executive Director of T’ruah.
+She is the author of Where Justice Dwells: A Hands-On Guide to Doing Social Justice in Your Jewish Community and There Shall Be No Needy: Pursuing Social Justice through Jewish Law and Tradition, both published by Jewish Lights.

-Rabbi Jacobs has been named three times to the Forward’s list of 50 influential American Jews, to Newsweek’s list of the 50 Most Influential Rabbis in America every year since 2009, and to the Jerusalem Post’s 2013 list of “Women to Watch.”
-She holds rabbinic ordination and an MA in Talmud from the Jewish Theological Seminary, an MS in Urban Affairs from Hunter College, and a BA from Columbia University.
-She lives in New York with her husband, Guy Austrian, and their daughters Lior and Dvir.
+Rabbi Jacobs has been named three times to the Forward’s list of 50 influential American Jews, to Newsweek’s list of the 50 Most Influential Rabbis in America, and to the Jerusalem Post’s 2013 list of “Women to Watch.”
+She holds rabbinic ordination and an MA in Talmud from the Jewish Theological Seminary, where she was a Wexner Fellow; an MS in Urban Affairs from Hunter College, and a BA from Columbia University.
+She is also a graduate of the Mandel Institute Jerusalem Fellows Program.
+She lives in New York with her husband, Rabbi Guy Austrian, and their two daughters.

 Rabbi Rachel Kahn-Troster

-Rachel is T’ruah’s Director of Programs.
+Rachel is T’ruah’s Deputy Director.
 Ordained in 2008 from the Jewish Theological Seminary, where she was a student activist and leader, she is a noted speaker and writer on Judaism and human rights, including speaking internationally on behalf of the U.S. State Department on the issue of human trafficking.
 Her writing has appeared on CNN.com, the Forward, the New York Daily News, the Huffington Post, and many other publications.
 Rabbi Kahn-Troster was named to the Jewish Week’s 2011 “36 under 36” for her human rights activism.
-She serves on the board of the National Religious Campaign Against Torture and lives in Teaneck, New Jersey, with her husband, Dr. Paul Pelavin, and their daughters Liora and Aliza.
+She serves on the boards of the Alliance for Fair Food and and the Interfaith Center on Corporate Responsibility.
+She lives in Teaneck, New Jersey, with her husband, Dr. Paul Pelavin, and their daughters Liora and Aliza.

 Rabbi Lev Meirowitz Nelson